 He was closer.
 Her voice was not Daisy’s.
 He wished he felt certain she was Jeannette…but she was not.
 “George,” she said, and he saw her shadowed eyes.
 He didn’t know when he had woken up.
 “George,” she spoke in a low voice, tinted lips looming, close to his ear, “which one of them did it?”

 She disappeared.
 Heavy footfalls reverberated, soft shoes and hard steps, the way Daisy in her slippers stalked the house.
 These moved from outside, and came in.
 He knew it because they drummed louder, growing peremptory.
 The noise jolted George’s nervous system.
-He flailed…or remapped the positions of his arms, and tried to.
+He flailed…or…his brain remapped the positions of his arms, and he tried to.

 “Is he awake?”